Kraken-CI/website/docs/architecture.md

 - `Scheduler` - it assigns jobs to agents
 - `Watchdog` - it checks runs and their jobs if they are in their time limits, it also monitors agents and their machines health

-## Celery
+## RQ
-`Celery` executes background tasks like processing results reported by an agent.
-Any service in `Controller` or `Celery` tasks can enqueue new `Celery` tasks.
+`RQ` executes background tasks like processing results reported by an agent.
+Any service in `Controller` or `RQ` tasks can enqueue new `RQ` tasks.
 Current tasks:

 - analyze_results_history
 - notify_about_completed_run